Saturday, July 30, 2011

 Right: Old Version

 Bottom Line: Even though there are physical differences between the old and the new version of the Mac 168 brush, I find the differences to be insignificant because they both apply my blushes and bronzers the same way.
-However, I do like the old version more because the head is more angled and it looks better.
+However, I do like the old version more because the head is more angled.

 Have you experienced this before with any of Mac's brushes?